DroppedBits/hugo-site/content/privacy-policy.md

 We do, in some circumstances, collect some personal data.

-Specifically, if you send us an e-mail, we'll keep a record of your e-mail address, as well as the communication you had with us, in some form or another.
-We do this because it's really hard to reply to you without this information, and because whatever comments and questions you have may help us make better products for you.
+Specifically, if you send us an e-mail or subscribe to our newsletter, we'll keep a record of your e-mail address, as well as any communication you had with us, in some form or another.
+We do this because it's necessary to communicate with you, and because whatever comments and questions you have may help us make better products for you.

+We opt out of using any tracking analytics provided by [Buttondown](https://buttondown.email), our newsletter provider.

-Your e-mail address will never shared be with anyone without your permission, period, unless we're required by law — but only after a careful review of the request with legal experts.
+Your e-mail address will never shared be with anyone without your permission, period, unless we're required to by law — but only after a careful review of the request with legal experts.

 We do not receive any of your information (e.g. name, credit card number, billing address, etc.) from Apple when you make a purchase from the App Store, nor do we have any information on who submits reviews of our apps.